THE BLUE PLAQUE ROUTE

 • Glebe barns: - the word glebe shows that the land here was once owned by the church.
 The term dates back to the Anglo-Saxon period

-houses were built in 1891 when William Norris purchased the land from the church for £90.
+William Norris purchased the land from the church for £90 in 1891 and these three houses were subsequently built.

 41